 can really make use of more than 64 nodes with their codes.

 ||0 – infinity||1 – all||special users||only active during/after maintenance|

-- Intel MPI is recommended, but OpenMPI is available, too.
+As on all RRZE clusters, Intel MPI is recommended, but OpenMPI is available, too.

 Intels ark lists some technical details about the Xeon E5-2630v4 processor.